Caring for the carers through COVID-19: How Servelec is responding to the challenges of COVID-19

 Our message to our public service customers is the same as it was at the start of the pandemic, Servelec is here to help.

 During the conversations we’ve had with you about your experience of the first wave and now navigating the hard winter months we continue to hear two things loud and clear; you need us to be flexible, and you need us to keep the lights on.
 We’re doing just that.

 We continue to stand behind our software, and the services you rely on us to deliver so that during the difficult months to come you can continue to meet the needs of the population.

 What Servelec is doing to ensure we’re in the best possible position to support you

-Our Executive Team is monitoring associated risks daily and making appropriate decisions to provide the necessary duty of care to our people whilst continuing to deliver a consistent service.
+Our Quality, Risk and Compliance team continues to issue up-to-date information to all our people and we’re vigilantly monitoring the health and wellbeing of our colleagues.
+We’re monitoring associated risks weekly and making appropriate decisions to provide the necessary duty of care to our people whilst continuing to deliver a consistent service.

 If you have any questions, please contact Danielle Ellis, Head of Quality, Compliance and Risk by emailing firstname.lastname@example.org

 How we're helping our healthcare customers respond to COVID-19

 We've reconfigured a number of our solutions and developed new ones to help you work more efficiently as you respond to COVID-19.> Healthcare solutions

 How we're helping our local government customers respond to COVID-19